Nira71/learning-git/README.md

 # learning-git

-A repo to store out Git knowledge suggestion to a change in your header
+A repo to store out Git knowledge
+Suggestion to a change in your header